Summary

 Lady Russell comes in her carriage to collect Anne, and conversation between them is initially strained; Anne finds it hard to place importance on any of the normal events that Lady Russell is concerned about.
 Lady Russell finds Anne much improved in her plumpness and good looks.
 Anne is pleased by Lady Russel's evaluation.
 Anne tells Lady Russell about Captain Wentworth's attachment to Louisa Musgrove.

 Lady Russell and Anne pay a visit to Mrs. Croft at Kellynch, and it pains Anne to see someone else occupying her house, though she likes the Crofts exceedingly.
 Admiral Croft, sensitive to her feelings, offers Anne the freedom to look about the house as much as she desires.
-She is grateful, but declines his offer.
+She is grateful but declines his offer.
 He mentions some of the small improvements he has happily made around Kellynch: fixing a creaky laundry door and having some of the numerous mirrors removed from Sir Walter's dressing room.
 He finds two small mirrors quite sufficient for himself.

-The Crofts mention Captain Wentworth and how he has complimented Anne.
+The Crofts mention Captain Wentworth and how he complimented Anne.
 He finds her exertions and aid to the Musgroves very admirable.
 Anne is flattered by this praise.
 The Crofts mention that they will be leaving Kellynch to go to the country and then to Bath for a few weeks.
 Anne is relieved, but a little disappointed, since this means she has little chance of seeing Captain Wentworth in the coming weeks.

-Chapter 14
+Summary: Chapter 14

 Charles and Mary finally return from Lyme.
 They pay a visit to Anne and Lady Russell to report that Louisa is now able to sit up, although her head is still very weak.
 Mary says she really enjoyed her two-week stay in Lyme; she had gone to church, bathed, dined nightly, and taken numerous books from the library.
 Her time was not limited by any nursing to Louisa.